 Ending Our Breastfeeding Journey

 And the second reason for talking about breastfeeding; The ending of our breastfeeding journey.
 I was both very sad and relieved about ending our journey.

-It made me sad because I loved the connection and bond that it gave me with my son.
+It made me sad because I loved the connection and bond it gave me with my son.
 But equally, I just wanted my body back!
-I was pregnant for 86 weeks (okay 42 weeks but it felt like longer!)
-I breastfed for over 1 year.
+I was pregnant for 86 weeks (okay, 42 weeks, but it felt longer!)
+I breastfed for over one year.
 It works out at 97 weeks that my body was used for!
-Which I don’t mind at all, but I think that we were both ready to stop.
+I don’t mind at all, but I think we were both ready to stop.

-I never had a set time for how long I was going to breastfeed for, it was always just ‘for as long as I can’.
-I always thought that I would stop if I ever got mastitis (absolutely awful, painful boobs with flu-like symptoms that you need antibiotics to clear up) but I got that once and carried on feeding.
-Then I always said once Baby J gets to 6 months and starts on solid food I’ll stop but it was just easier to carry on.
-Then I said once he gets teeth then I stop.
+I never had a set time for how long I would breastfeed; it was always just ‘for as long as I can’.
+I always thought I would stop if I ever got mastitis (awful, painful boobs with flu-like symptoms that you need antibiotics to clear up), but I got that once and carried on feeding.
+Then I always said that once Baby J gets to 6 months and starts on solid food, I’ll stop, but it was just easier to carry on.
+Then I said once he gets teeth, I’ll stop.
 Well, that didn’t happen.

 One of the reasons that we have breastfed for so long was due to Baby J not taking a bottle.
 No matter how hard we tried, he just would.
 Not.
 Take.
 A. Bottle!!
 There was screaming, crying and tantrums.
 Baby J wasn’t too happy either.
 (Yes, sis, you did warn me, I know!!)

-What’s extra annoying about Baby J not taking a bottle is fact that me and Daz spent hours trying to find a steriliser.
+What’s extra annoying about Baby J not taking a bottle is the fact that me and Daz spent hours trying to find a steriliser.
 We went back and forth between shops before deciding on one.
 And now, it’s just collecting dust.
 So yeah, that was a big fun waste of time.

 How We Stopped